If your toilet is clogged or leaking and needs repairs, our Atlanta Plumbing company can help you today.

 After you’ve looked at everything noted here, if your toilet is still running continually, your best bet is to call a plumber.

-A running toilet is not a problem to ignore, since you could be wasting hundreds of gallons of water a day.
+A running toilet is not a problem to

 Why is My Toilet Clogged?